dotnet/ResXResourceManager/README.md

 The latest build of the Visual Studio Extension is available at the [Open VsixGallery](http://vsixgallery.com/extension/43b35fe0-1f30-48de-887a-68256474202a)

 The standalone version can be installed as click-once application [here](https://clickonce-tom-englert.azurewebsites.net/ResXResourceManager/ResXManager.application).
-Check the [Microsoft Docs](https://docs.microsoft.com/en-us/visualstudio/deployment/how-to-configure-the-clickonce-trust-prompt-behavior?view=vs-2015&redirectedfrom=MSDN#to-enable-the-clickonce-trust-prompt-by-using-the-registry-editor) to temporarily enable the ClickOnce Trust Prompt if Windows won't let you run the application because of an "Untrusted Publisher" warning.

 ### Visual Studio Extension:
 ![Visual Studio Extension](Assets/VisualStudioMainScreen.png)